A Marxist manifesto for the student movementOctober 12, 2018

 On that basis, not only could we fund free education, but we could rationally and democratically plan the economy, with the full participation and control of the working class.
 That would be the only way of linking up the needs of society with the ability of the education system and the economy to satisfy them.

 This would be a system based on need, not profit.
-It would be a socialist system.
+It would be a socialist society.
 And to achieve it we have to overthrow the capitalist system which puts profit above all else.

 Together with the organised working class, we can overthrow the capitalist order ‒ run by the rich, for the rich ‒ and transform society into one fit for humanity.